+Parameter Description Port Synopsis: 1 to 20 Default: 1 The port number as seen on the front plate silkscreen of the device.
+Admin Synopsis: { Disabled, Enabled } Default: Enabled This parameter allows to enable or disable supplying power by the port.
+Compliant Synopsis: { No, Yes } Default: Yes

 Parameter Description

-Port Synopsis: 1 to maximum port number Default: 1

-The port number as seen on the front plate silkscreen of the switch.
+Set this value to Yes (default) if the attachd powered device is compliant to the IEEE802.3at/IEEE802.3af standard.

+Set this value to No if the attached device is a non-standard compliant PoE device such as the RUGGEDCOM WiN7200.
+In this case, power to the port is forced on without performing a signature test.

-Admin Synopsis: { Disabled, Enabled } Default: Enabled
+Priority Synopsis: { Normal, Low } Default: Normal

-This parameter allows to enable or disable supplying power by the port.
+Specify whether this port is of low priority.
+Low priority ports will be shutdown first if power supply is overloaded.
+Other ports may be shutdown as well if overload condition still exists after shutting down low priority ports.

 Powered Synopsis: { No, Yes }

 Whether or not power is currently supplied by the port.

 Class Synopsis: 0 to 65535

 PoE Class value that defines the minimum supplied power level.
 For more information, refer to the IEEE 802.1af and 802.1at standards.

 0 = 15.4 W (default)

 1 = 4.0 W

 2 = 7.0 W

 3 = 15.4 W

 4 = 34.2 W

-Pwr Limit Synopsis: 0 to 6554

-Power level corresponding to the PoE Class determined for the port.

 Voltage Synopsis: 0 to 65535

 Supplied voltage level.

 Current Synopsis: 0 to 65535

 Supplied current level.